matt-42/vpp/README.md

 #### Contributing

 Contrubutions are welcome.
-Don't hesitate to fill issues, send pull requests, or discuss about the project by email at matthieu.garrigues@gmail.com.
+Do not hesitate to fill issues, send pull requests, or discuss by email at matthieu.garrigues@gmail.com.